 We all love repeat business, referrals, and inbound warm leads.
 The problem is you can’t scale warm leads.
 When these run out, so does your ability to grow your revenue, unless, of course, you prospect and drive new leads in the pipeline yourself.

-Breaking into new accounts and setting meetings is one of the most difficult tasks sellers face.
+As a seller, one of your most difficult tasks will be breaking into new accounts and setting meetings.
+Most of us have some form of cold prospecting in our past, so we all know how lonely it can sometimes feel.
 But if you want to be successful in sales, you need to be able to build your own pipeline and drum up your own business.
-You need to be able to prospect for new business with great success.

 In our What Sales Winners Do Differently research, we found that the number one factor separating sales winners from second-place finishers is this: Sellers educated buyers with new ideas or perspectives.
 In other words, the seller became known as a source of insight.

 What is the #1 challenge or issue you face when it comes to growing sales for your business?
 When I recently reached out to my network and asked that same question, 75% mentioned sales prospecting as their #1 challenge.
 The problem isn’t that people don’t know what to do; it’s that what they’ve always done no longer works.
 Want proof?
 Think about the last time you met an actual decision maker at a networking event, and that conversation led to a sale.
 How about from a cold call?
 Trade show?
 Advertisement?
 The simple truth is this: if you do what everybody else is doing, you’ll get the same results everybody else is getting.